thorengine/webhooks/README.md

 	git clone https://github.com/thorengine/webhooks.git

-Install all the software depoendencies using composer
+Install all the software dependencies using composer

 	php composer.phar install

 # Run the web service

+Generate personal access token on github.com in Settings > Developer settings > Personal access tokens (and remember it, cause you will need it later).

 Start ngrok on port 8000